Battle of Compton's Ferry

-The Battle of Compton's Ferry, also known as Little Compton Ferry, was an action during the American Civil War, occurring along the Grand River in southwest Livingston County, Missouri.
+The Battle of Compton's Ferry, also known as Little Compton Ferry, was an action during the American Civil War, occurring along the Grand River in Carroll County, Missouri.
 The battle lasted from August 10 to August 13, 1862.
+Switzler, writing in 1881, correctly identifies the location as Carroll County, not Livingston County: "Continuing the pursuit, he overtook Porter at 9 o'clock on Monday night, at Compton's Ferry on Grand River in Carroll County."

 Battle

 Colonel John A. Poindexter and his force of 1200 to 1500 Confederate recruits were caught at Compton Ferry along the Grand River by forces under Union Col. Odon Guitar.
 In seven days, Guitar's forces pursued Poindexter's for 250 miles and attacked the guerrilla forces three times.
 They were confronted at Switzler's mill, Little Compton (Compton's Ferry), and on the Muscle Fork of the Chariton River.
 Here the Federals caught the rebels in the act of crossing the river, causing great havoc and sending them into headlong retreat.
 Two Union artillery pieces fired a total of eight rounds producing the rout.
 A large amount of materiel was recovered.

 During the battle, 150 Confederate soldiers were wounded, killed, or drowned.
 Another 100 soldiers were taken prisoner.
 The Union forces fared much better, with only 5 men being wounded and 10 horses being killed.
 Guitar's forces numbered 550.

 Accounts of the battle were gruesome.
 As soldiers attempted to escape, many discarded their guns and plunged with their horses into the river.
 Some of the horses were able to return to shore, but many drowned.
 A number of soldiers with their baggage, horses, mules, guns, and wagons were captured.

 The converging Union forces of Guitar and Benjamin Loan continued to pursue Poindexter's men immediately after this action, dealing them a crippling blow at the Battle of Yellow Creek.
 The wounded Colonel Poindexter was captured September 1 wearing civilian clothing.